olivier3lanc/Jekyll-LibDoc/libdoc-assets.md

 ---
 title: Assets
-description: A layout that displays a grid of assets with copy link and download buttons.
+description: A layout that displays a grid of seearchable assets with copy link and download buttons.
-layout: libdoc/page
+layout: libdoc/assets

 #LibDoc specific below
 category: Features
 order: 100
 #unlisted: true
 ---
-LibDoc comes with an assets layout which is the same as [page layout](libdoc-layouts.html#page) with a configurable grid of assets added after the content of the page.
+Built to allow visitors to download necessary resources of the project, LibDoc comes with a **searchable assets layout** which is the same as [page layout](libdoc-layouts.html#page) with a configurable grid of assets added after the content of the page.
 Assets settings are available in [config.yml](libdoc-config.html) which can be overridden for each page.
 Each asset is displayed with an icon, a download link and a copy URL button.

 [Example 1 - default](libdoc-layout-assets.html)